 In effect, this means they can legally be dispensed and carried out by anyone without any need for qualifications or professional registration.

 Therefore, do choose someone who is trusted and who you feel best understands your needs as well as uses recognised and evidence-based products.

 Save Face is a government-approved register that we are extremely proud to be listed with ‘excellence’ rating.
 The register offers an online impartial guide to the best non-surgical cosmetic practitioners.

-It also offer an accreditation scheme for cosmetic clinics for whom your safety is paramount so do look out online for a clinic with the Save Face kitemark – it provides us with reassurance that the practitioner is a licensed prescriber who takes non-surgical procedures seriously.
+It also offers an accreditation scheme for cosmetic clinics for whom your safety is paramount, so do look out online for a clinic with the Save Face kitemark – it provides reassurance that the practitioner is a licensed prescriber who takes non-surgical procedures seriously.